Skip to main content

 Objectives

-The subject of Nutrition and Sport is part of the subject of Dietetics, included in the module of Nutrition Sciences, Dietetics, Health and Community Nutrition, which forms part of the compulsory training of the degree in Human Nutrition and Dietetics.
+The subject Nutrition and Sport is part of the subject Dietetics, included in the module of Nutrition Sciences, Dietetics, Health and Community Nutrition, which is part of the compulsory education of the degree in Human Nutrition and Dietetics.

-There are no prerequisites, but it is recommended to have taken the subjects of Basic Nutrition and Fundamentals of Dietetics .
+There are no prior requirements, but it is recommended to have taken the subjects of Basic Nutrition and Fundamentals of Dietetics.

 The general objectives of this subject are: